UTAT-UAS/dev_env/README.md

 sudo apt update
 # Install more software e.g. btop
 sudo apt install btop
-# Use pip (as sudo unless using venv) to install more python modules
+# Use pip (as sudo unless using venv) to install more python modules (only if necessary)
 sudo pip install pyjokes
 ```